Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Problem Setup and Preliminaries

-In general, the computation of the control law \eqref{Setup:infinite control} requires the solution of a Hamilton--Jacobi--Bellman equation which is, in general, very hard to solve.
-In order to avoid this burden, a model predictive control approach is used which approximates the infinite horizon optimal control.
+In general, the computation of the control law \eqref{Setup:infinite control} requires the solution of a Bellman equation which is, in general, very hard to solve.
+In order to avoid this burden, we utilize a model predictive control approach without terminal constraints and/or costs to approximate the infinite horizon optimal control.
+Here, we like to point out that, if a terminal cost can be constructed such that the ``cost to go'' is sufficiently well approximated as in quasi infinite horizon optimal control, see, e.g. \cite{ChAl1998}, its incorporation can contribute to the controller performance.
+However, if the domain of the terminal cost is too small, then the needed coupling terminal constraint may lead to drawbacks from a performance point of view.

 MPC consists of three distinct steps: First, given measurements of the current state $x_{0}$, an optimal sequence of control values over a truncated and, thus, finite horizon is computed which minimizes the cost functional